Utah mother and children's book author Kouri Richins to stand trial in husband's death, judge rules

 She faces a slew of felony charges for allegedly killing her husband with a lethal dose of fentanyl in March 2022 at their home in a small mountain town near Park City.
 Prosecutors say Kouri Richins, 34, slipped five times the lethal dose of the synthetic opioid into a Moscow mule cocktail that Eric Richins, 39, drank.

-Kouri Richins has been adamant in maintaining she is innocent.
-She entered pleas of “not guilty” to all 11 counts on Tuesday.
+Kouri Richins appeared stoic as the judge delivered the news that a jury would decide her fate.
+She has been adamant in maintaining she is innocent and entered pleas of “not guilty” to all 11 counts on Tuesday.

-The second morning of her preliminary hearing centered around an additional attempted murder charge filed in March that accused her of slipping fentanyl into her husband’s favorite sandwich on Valentine’s Day, causing a severe but nonfatal reaction.
+The second day of her preliminary hearing centered around an additional attempted murder charge filed earlier this year that accused her of slipping fentanyl into her husband's sandwich on Valentine's Day 2022, causing a severe but nonfatal reaction.

 Summit County Prosecutor Brad Bloodworth defended the charge by describing how he thinks Kouri Richins learned lessons during the first unsuccessful attempt on her husband’s life that helped her carry out the killing 17 days later.